jpmckinney/pupa-ruby/README.md

 In an example case, reducing disk I/O and skipping validation as described below reduced the time to scrape 10,000 documents from 100 cached HTTP responses from 100 seconds down to 5 seconds.
 Like fast tests, fast scrapers make development smoother.

-The `import` action's performance (when using a dependency graph) is currently limited by MongoDB.
+The `import` action's performance is currently limited by MongoDB when a dependency graph is used to determine the evaluation order.
+If a dependency graph cannot be used because you don't know a related object's ID, [several optimizations](https://github.com/opennorth/pupa-ruby/issues/12) can be implemented to improve performance.

 ### Reducing HTTP requests

 HTTP requests consume the most time.
 To avoid repeat HTTP requests while developing a scraper, cache all HTTP responses.
 Pupa.rb will by default use a `web_cache` directory in the same directory as your script.
 You can change the directory by setting the `--cache_dir` switch on the command line, for example:

-    ruby cat.rb --cache_dir my_cache_dir
+    ruby cat.rb --cache_dir /tmp/my_cache_dir

 ### Parallelizing HTTP requests